 The software experience

-Samsung’s One UI software, running Android 9.0 Pie, packs a few surprises.
-As mentioned, I only used the 4.6-inch screen to clear away notifications, to check the time, or to ask a question to Google Assistant.
+Samsung’s One UI software, running Android 9 Pie, packs a few surprises.
+As mentioned, I only used the 4.6-inch screen to clear away notifications, to check the time, or to ask Google Assistant a question.
 For everything else, even walking in the bustling streets of New York City, I opened up the phone to use the 7.3-inch screen.
 It felt akin to holding a Kindle.
-People with large hands (like me) won’t have much trouble, but if you own small hands, you’ll find it unwieldy.
+People with large hands (like me) won’t have much trouble, but if your hands are on the smaller side, you’ll find it unwieldy.

-Speaking of Kindle devices, the Galaxy Fold completely replaced my ebook reader.
-It’s almost the same size as the all-new Kindle, and reading with the Amazon Kindle app is phenomenal on the 7.3-inch screen.
+Speaking of Kindles, the Galaxy Fold completely replaced my e-book reader.
+It’s almost the same size as the Kindle, and reading with the Amazon Kindle app is phenomenal on the 7.3-inch screen.
 I can even close the phone like a book when I’m done.
-It’s hands-down my favorite use for the larger screen.
+It’s hands down my favorite use for the larger screen.

-Games like Pako Forever and Alto’s Odyssey look excellent.
-Movies and videos are far more immersive than on traditional phones, and any app in general is super-sized.
-Optimized apps take it all a step further, as apps like Google Maps, Gmail, and Google Calendar, make use of the extra space well.
+Games like Pako Forever and Alto’s Odyssey look great.
+Movies and videos are more immersive than on traditional phones, and every app is supersized.
+Optimized apps like Google Maps, Gmail, and Google Calendar take it all a step further, making use of the extra space well.

 Not all apps are created equal, however.
-Instagram looks ridiculously large, as you still only to see one post at a time.
-As time passes and more foldable phones are released on the market (and prove popular), expect app developers to tinker their apps to make use of these larger screens better.
+Instagram looks ridiculously large, as you still only see one post at a time, and Twitter could be refined.
+As time passes and more foldable phones are released on the market (and prove popular), expect app developers to tinker with their apps to make better use of these larger screens.

 One of the best features is App Continuity, which Samsung worked on with Google.
 It makes any app you were using on the 4.6-inch screen automatically open on the 7.3-inch screen when it’s unfolded.
 It’s seamless, and the contents of the app remain unchanged.
 You can also (optionally) use the feature in reverse.
 I’ve used reverse App Continuity to move apps like Google Maps to the 4.6-inch front screen after closing the Fold so I could continue looking at directions.
 It’s excellent.

-Multitasking feels great.
+Multitasking is great, though triggering it isn’t as fluid or seamless as multitasking on an iPad with iPadOS.
 Samsung has added a floating window you can pull out from the right side of the phone.
 Tap on apps in this panel and they will open up in multitasking mode — you can open up to three apps for the ultimate experience, but two of the apps are perhaps a little too squished to really be utilized well.
-It’s much more comfortable using just two apps in split-screen mode, as it feels like you’re holding two phones next to each other.
-Initially, I didn’t use this feature because I rarely used split-screen on other phones, but every time I needed to reference another app, I made it a point to try it in split-screen mode.
-Now I can’t stop using it.
+It’s much better using two apps in split-screen mode, as it feels like you’re holding two phones next to each other.

-Not all apps will work well in this mode, however.
+Not all apps will work in this mode, however; Facebook Messenger, for example, simply won’t open in split-screen, which is a bummer.
 Samsung hopes developers will add support as the foldable phone category expands.